-- All shipgirl ordinance and weaponry render the Abyssal “barrier” useless, which strips away the Abyssal’s primary passive defense.
+- All shipgirl ordnance and weaponry render the Abyssal “barrier” useless, which strips away the Abyssal’s primary passive defense.

-- Shipgirl ordinance are specifically designed to counter Abyssals in question and possess excellent penetration capabilities.
+- Shipgirl ordnance are specifically designed to counter Abyssals in question and possess excellent penetration capabilities.
 This is before taking into account specialist munition types.

 - Shipgirls themselves are protected by a sort of defensive “field” and can shrug off significant Abyssal attacks from range or melee.